|Research Foundation of Southern California, La Jolla

 'ordered-state randomness', accordingly, has no direct thermodynamic cost (Davis, 1965, 1994).
 No shift

-in the reaction equilibrium can result, therefore, from the presence of template complexity.
-The forces
+in the reaction equilibrium can thus result from the presence of template complexity.
+The forces driving

-Complexity has significance beyond the algorithms encoded in DNA, promoting self-propagation.
+Complexity has significance beyond the algorithms, promoting self-propagation, encoded in DNA,.

 A force-free state in Newtonian dynamics, either one of rest (figure b, upper) or constant velocity

 (lower), remains unchanged, until acted on by an external force.
 A trajectory of zero complexity results.

 This equates the First Law of Motion to a proposition in complexity theory.
 When space is curved,

 force-free motion proceeds along a geodesic, characterized by an invariant tangent velocity and

 zero-complexity trajectory (Davis and Davis, 2010).
 The conservation laws of dynamics, furthermore,

-imply complexity invariance, given the constants of motion are the product of a common cause and unchanged force-
+imply complexity invariance, given the constants of motion are the product of a common cause and

-frame (Davis and Davis, 2014).
-A transparent explanation for the conservation laws of
+absence of applied forces (Davis and Davis, 2014).
+A transparent source for the conservation laws of

 dynamics results.

-It extends, moreover, to motion with a discontinuity, as in the rotation of the tangent velocity (null incident
+Moreover, it extends to motion with a discontinuity, as in the rotation of the tangent

 Complexity theory thus generalizes the significance of randomness beyond its long recognized role in